Thandiwe-Khalaki/Thandiwe-Khalaki/README.md

 - 👋 Hi, I’m @Thandiwe-Khalaki
-- 👀 I’m interested in cloud development,devops and data science
+- 👀 I’m interested in cloud development,data engineering  and data science
 - 🌱 I’m currently learning cloud development
 - 💞️ I’m looking to collaborate on any cloud and data science projects
-- 📫 How to reach me on thandiwekhalaki@yahoo.com
+- 📫 How to reach me on thandikhalaki@gmail.com

 <!---
 Thandiwe-Khalaki/Thandiwe-Khalaki is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.